uri-raviv-lab/dplus-dev/Documentation/Development/Setup Development Environment.md

 # Building after a change in the python interface
 Repeat steps 2-3 in the section "Building the entire project"

+Note that this is for building the python wheels for the dplus program.

+To build the python wheels for uploading to pypi, you will need to run `python setup.py bdist_wheel` for Windows, and the manylinux docker for linux.

 # Building after a change in the frontend
 Simply build the frontend, no other steps needed.